 Babies born in October fall under one of two zodiac signs.
 The air sign is first; if your baby is born from the 1st to the 22nd, they are a Libra.
-The scales represent Libra, and they have a strong pull for justice and harmony.
-They are cooperative and social, so you can expect your little Libra to have lots of friends and try to keep the playing field between them.
+The scales represent Libra and have a strong pull for justice and harmony.
+They are cooperative and social, so you can expect your little Libra to have many friends and try to keep the playing field between them.
 Because of this, they tend to avoid conflict, which can lead to hard conversations and lessons in life.
 Air signs are known to build connections, so you can expect a special bond with your new baby!

 Your October baby is here, and it’s time for them to bloom and grow!
 To represent that, October has two birth flowers: marigolds and cosmos.

-Cosmos actually give off the same feeling!
+Cosmos give off the same feeling!
 With their soft coloring and perfectly spaced petals, these flowers represent the calmness and perfection we see on the faces of our sleeping babies.
 The golden ray from the marigolds and the dreamy galaxy name behind the cosmos create the perfect symbolism for our October babies.

 The 4th of . . .
 October?

 When we think of American symbolism, we tend to think of July . . . specifically the 4th of July, for obvious reasons!
 But October is home to a ton of patriotic history!
-In October of 1886, the Statue of Liberty was delivered from France.
-That means your newborn shares a special month with Lady Liberty herself!
+In October of 1886, the Statue of Liberty was delivered from France.1 That means your newborn shares a special month with Lady Liberty herself!
 October is also host to the most birthdays of U.S. Presidents!
 Presidents Adams, Hayes, Arthur, Roosevelt, Eisenhower, and Carter were ALL born in October.
-I love these because I think it gives parents a ton of name inspiration to use!
+I love these because it gives parents a ton of name inspiration to use!
 How adorable would it be to have your new little star sharing a birthday (and namesake!) with one of history’s most famous?!
 Or maybe your tiny president will be the next president of the United States!

 She Shoots – She Scores!